leesdonson/api-playground/README.md

 The next command will create a `tsconfig.json` file that describes the typescript configuration files.

 - Create nodemon.js
-  The is a simple file that will keep track of you files and restart the server everytime it detects a change a change a in a specified file location and also exexute a file with a specific extension.
+  The is a simple file that will keep track of all your files and restart the server everytime it detects a change in a specified file location and also execute a file with a specific extension.

 ```json
 {